offbynull/learn/Bioinformatics/input/input.md

 "* k-universal string:" 0001110100
 ```

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+TODO FIX FROM HERE

+Given the graph above, k-universal strings can be found by finding Eulerian cycle.
+An Eulerian cycle is a cycle that walks over every edge of the graph exactly once.
+Finding Eulerian cycles in a de Bruijn graph is much faster than finding Hamiltonian cycles in an overlay graph.

-This is more-or-less the same problem as genome assembly.
+The k-universal string problem is more-or-less the same problem as genome assembly.
 Given that you have every fragment_SEQ for a single strand of genome, find strings that use each fragment_SEQ exactly once:

 | Read_SEQ | # of Copies | # of Appearances in Genome |
 |----------|-------------|----------------------------|